Devihem/Tic-Tac-Toe-OOP-Training/README.md

 📑 **About:**

 *This is a basic project in python for the game Tic-Tac-Toe.
-The idea of this the project is to be done with OOP methods.There are some additional options added like custom board size , custom players size , gaming board visualisation in terminal and option for new game.
+The idea of this the project is to be done with OOP construction.There are some additional options added like custom board size , custom players size , gaming board visualisation in terminal and option for new game.
 For better experience all inputs are handled to stay repetitive until a proper input is received.*